sneakycrow/lotus/README.md

 # Description

 Lotus is a roster system for gaming communities.
-It's built with React, Node, MongoDB, and the Semantic Library.
+It's built with React, Node, and MongoDB.

 The lotus application will be able to handle members & groups, different managements of rosters, and more.